ibm-cloud-docs/discovery-data/migrate-to-v2.md

 To use data from an external data source, you must re-create the collections within a v2 project, and configure how the data source is crawled.
 For more information, see [Overview of data sources](/docs/discovery-data?topic=discovery-data-sources).

 The service needs time and resources to crawl and ingest documents from external data sources.
 Re-create the connectors one at a time.
-Factor the time it will take to recrawl the data into your migration plan schedule.
+Factor the time it takes to recrawl the data into your migration plan schedule.

 ### Prebuilt data collections
 {: #docs-prebuilt-collections}